dsoffner/fuse-introlab/lab01/README.md

-## Lab one - Create first SprintBoot Fuse project
+## Lab one - Create first SpringBoot Fuse project
 In JBoss Developer Studio, create a new project by right click in the project explorer panel, select **New** -> **Fuse Integration Project**

 ![01-FIS-project.png](./img/01-FIS-project.png)